-For founders and investors, it’s time for some “real talk” about money
+For founders and investors, it’s time for some ‘real talk’ about money

 If we can find a way to be transparent about this (and our fund tries to be an extremist on transparency in the name of building trust), it might help.

 A frank discussion about money can especially help founders who are in need.
-Investors can alleviate financial pressures, long before an exit, freeing the founder up to focus on the business.
+Investors can alleviate financial pressures, long before an exit, freeing up the founder to focus on the business.

-Doing so benefits us investors as much as founders — after all, a company’s a lot more likely to succeed if its founder isn’t stressing about personal issues.
+Doing so benefits investors as much as founders — after all, a company’s a lot more likely to succeed if its founder isn’t stressing about personal issues.

 Why should we scale the “Great Wall of Finance?”